ashleefoureyes/quackjaws/deliverable2-code/README.txt

 "make".

 Launching:
-  ./deliverable2-code
+  ./COMP3004

 Operation Instructions:
+Add program startup you will be prompted to enter a client email or log in as staff

-Click enter on initial popup and you will be given three options:
+If you log in as staff you will be given the follow options
   - Add Animal
+  - View Animals
+  - Add Client
-  - View Animal
+  - View Client
+  - Run Algorithm (Not yet implemented)
+  - Logout

+If you log in as staff you will be given the following option
-  - Exit
+  - View Animals

 Add Animal: User will be given a form of Animal information to fill out.
 Once filled out a new animal will be created and stored in the storage object.

-View Animal: A popup window will appear showing all animals in storage and their attributes
+View Animasl: A popup window will appear showing all animals in storage and their attributes.
+When clicked on detailed animal attributes will be displayed.
+Animals can be filtered by species.

+Add Client: User will fill out basic Client information.
+Once completed the animal will be added to Client Storage.

+View Clients: A popup window will appear showing all Clients in storage.
+When clicked on, basic client information will be displayed.

 Exit: All animals in storage will be saved to persistent storage and the program will terminate

+Logout:  User will be returned to initial window where they can choose to log in as staff or client